 - You must have measures in place to prevent addiction (in Dutch).
 The most important is that you must be connected to the Cruks register (in Dutch) .
 You need this connection to check if your customers are at risk of gambling addiction.
 If they are you cannot allow them in.

 - If you notice players waging a lot of money and/or playing for a long time, you must intervene.
 If that does not help, you can report them to the Gaming Authority (in Dutch).

 If you are a manager of an amusement arcade, you must have Statutory Proof (Wettelijk Bewijsstuk).
 You obtain the Statutory Evidence after successful completion of a level 2 course on problems with games of chance (cursus kansspelproblematiek).
 For your staff, a level 1 course is sufficient.
 In either case, the course must be completed within 1 year after the date of entry into employment.

 There are several suppliers in the Netherlands who offer this kind of training.

 Payment options gaming machines

 In your catering establishment or amusement arcade clients are allowed to pay with coins or paper money up to €50.
 You can also use an electronic payment system (cashless play).
 In that case your clients need a chip or smartcard with which they can operate the gaming machines.
 To be able to offer this service, you will need an exemption from the Netherlands Gaming Authority.

 Online application procedure via Message Box

-With Message Box, you can apply for an operating permit to the Gaming Authority (Kansspelautoriteit).
+With Message Box, you can apply for an operating permit to the Netherlands Gaming Authority (Kansspelautoriteit).
 With Message Box, you can also apply for the gaming machine permit and the permit to operate an amusement arcade from the municipality.
 Message Box is a secure email system that enables you as an entrepreneur to exchange digital messages with Dutch government agencies.